 Customers from afar love food made with love

 As we bit into the soft and spicy lemper later on, we could fill our tummies and hearts filled with the love that Alia and her family put into her cooking.
 Cooking made with love sure tastes different!

 Says Siti Norlela, a customer in her mid-30s, “I’m buying the lemper ayam, the spicy one.
 I came here from Woodlands just to get this temper.
 I heard so much good things about it on social media, so I can’t wait to try this!”

 Ratu Lemper is located at 16 Baghdad St, Singapore 199655.

-For most updated opening hours and address of Ratu Lemper, click here.
+For more information about Ratu Lemper, click here.